jphastings/fuckinchamp/index.md

 7. When a fuckin' champ makes a mistake – not 'if' – immediate and appropriate action is taken to smooth any problems that arise.

    > "Madelyn broke my late Dad's watch earlier today.
-She feels awful, as she doesn't have the money to replace it, but she offered to take me to the restaurant he always liked by way of apology.
+She feels awful, as it can't be repaired, but she offered to take me to the restaurant he always liked by way of apology.
 I'm sad, but what a fuckin' champ."

 8. A fuckin' champ recognises the privileges that random chance has given them, and works to bring those same benefits to others.